- Participating Physician Groups (PPG)

 Delegation Oversight Committee

-The Health Net Delegation Oversight Department is under the direction of the vice president of Quality Improvement (QI).
-The Delegation Oversight Committee (DOC) is chaired by the chief Provider Contracting Officer.
-The committee meets monthly and is comprised of but not limited to management representatives from the Health Net Provider Network Management, QI, Health Care Services, Medical Management, Provider Services, Member Services, Actuarial, Appeals and Grievances (A&G), Claims, Encounters, Credentialing, Delegation Oversight, Program Accreditation, and Finance departments.
-The committee reviews monthly compliance reports and hears recommendations from the regional Delegation Oversight Workgroups (DOWs) and other departments regarding provider compliance deficiencies.
+The Health Net Delegation Oversight Department is under the direction of the Senior Vice President of Operations.
+The Delegation Oversight Committee (DOC) is chaired by the Vice President of Delegation Oversight .
+The committee meets bi-monthly and is comprised of but not limited to senior management representatives from the Health Net Provider Network Management, QI, Health Care Services, Medical Management, Provider Services, Member Services, Actuarial, Appeals and Grievances (A&G), Claims, Encounters, Credentialing, Delegation Oversight, Program Accreditation, and Finance departments.
+The committee reviews monthly compliance reports and hears recommendations from the Delegation Oversight Workgroup (DOW) and other departments regarding provider compliance deficiencies.
 The committee collaboratively makes decisions to remedy noncompliance as quickly as possible.
-Those actions may include closer monitoring by the oversight staff, developing CAPs, revoking delegation of specific functions, imposing progressive sanctions (such as freezing enrollment), and when necessary, notifying providers of contract breaches and contract termination.
+Those actions may include closer monitoring by the oversight staff, developing CAPs, escalating to Joint Operations Committees revoking delegation of specific functions, imposing progressive sanctions (such as freezing enrollment and financial sanctions), and when necessary, notifying providers of contract breaches and contract termination.

 Credentialing and Recredentialing

-Failure to meet compliance with Health Net standards for credentialing and recredentialing is reported to the Health Net DOC for review and discussion and may result in revocation of delegation status.
+Failure to meet compliance with Health Net standards for credentialing and recredentialing is reported to the Health Net DOC for review and discussion if actions to resolve deficiencies and may result in revocation of delegation status.

 Participating physician groups (PPGs) are required to measure and report data elements necessary to determine compliance with Healthcare Effectiveness Data and Information Set (HEDIS) quality benchmarks.